ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Added <new feature>
    - Fixed a bug (#<linked issue number>) where <bug behavior>.

+   - Fixed a bug where relationship fields with parameters were not always parsed.
+   - Fixed a bug where relationships in grid fields could prevent parsing of standalone relationship fields.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists